๐Ÿฅš JS1

 We get a SyntaxError message.
 This error message is telling us that we’ve broken the rules of the language.

-This code is broken.
+Each block of code in this activity is broken.
 Before you run each block of code:

 1. Predict the error.